 2. To be managed as one coordinated site, not split up into bits and pieces.

 The Friends of Callan Park hope you agree.
-We will soon have an online petition to advise Mr Stokes that Callan Park needs holistic management by its own trusted Trust.
-The whole White Paper will also be discussed at our next general meeting on Monday, 21 June at 6.3pm:
+Please sign the online petition to advise Mr Stokes that Callan Park needs holistic management by its own trusted Trust.
+The White Paper will also be discussed at our next general meeting on Monday, 12 July at 6.30pm:

 by phone: 8015 6011

 3. Please make your own submission to the White Paper (comments due 12 July 2021) at www.planningportal.nsw.gov.au/GSPwhitepaper After the Exhibition Period: A Submissions Report and Exposure Bill will be released.

 If you have not already done so, please sign the petition here.